 Hefsiba “Jen” Cohen, Special to Valley News

-Hefsiba Cohen is a student rabbi and adult educator.
+Hefsiba “Jen” Cohen, Ph.D., is a rabbinical scholar and adult educator.

-Congregation B’nai Chaim is located at 29500 Via Princesa in Murrieta.
-For more information, visit https://www.bnaichaim.com or find them on Facebook.
+Want to learn more about Judaism?
+Visit Congregation B’nai Chaim, which is located at 29500 Via Princesa in Murrieta.
+For more information, visit http://www.bnaichaim.com or find them on Facebook.